+MEXICO

-MEXICO One quarter of all respondents in Mexico, 27% indicated that they are able to be 'out to all' at their place of work, with almost one in six, 16% indicating that they are 'not out to anyone' at work.
-A further 23% of respondents are only out to 'a few trusted people' at work, meaning that four out of every ten workers in Mexico are either out to nobody at work or are only open about their sexuality or gender identity to people they feel they can really trust at work.
+One quarter of all respondents in Mexico (27%) indicated that they are able to be 'out to all' at their place of work, with almost one in six (16%) indicating that they are 'not out to anyone' at work.
+A further 23% of respondents are only out to 'a few trusted people' at work, meaning that four out of every ten LGBT workers in Mexico are either out to nobody at work or are only open about their sexuality or gender identity to people they feel they can really trust at work.

-Total sample: n = 1015Bi = 100 Trans = 24 Male respondents in Mexico are 9% more likely than female respondents to think that theirs is a workplace that is free from homophobia, with 30% of men as opposed to 21% of women believing this about where they work.
-Female respondents from the Mexico sample are also twice as likely to believe that there are 'regular' problems with homophobia in the workplace in Mexico.
-One third of all respondents, 32% indicated in their responses that they had heard something that was homophobic at work.
+Total sample: n = 1015Bi = 100

+Trans = 24

+43 Male respondents in Mexico are more likely than female respondents to think that theirs is a workplace that is free from homophobia, with 30% of men compared to 21% of women believing this about where they work.
+Women respondents from the Mexico sample are also twice as likely to believe that there are 'regular' problems with homophobia (14%) in the workplace in Mexico than men (7%).
+One third of all respondents (32%) indicated in their responses that they had heard something that was homophobic at work.
 13% of all respondents indicate that they personally experienced harassment at work during the past year.